 Manuscripts will be posted on the journal's website as soon as they are accepted for publication.
 This will occur in advance of the cover date of the printed issue.
 Authors should take this into account when planning their intellectual and patent activities related to a manuscript.
 The actual date on which a manuscript is published online is recorded in a separate line at the bottom of the first page of the manuscript in the printed issue.

 Offprint

-Authors will be provided with the digital offprint of their manuscript once the issue is published online.
-Authors can also retrieve their published article from the journal's website.
+Authors can retrieve their published article from the journal's website.

 Contact Information

 For further information please contact: